Latest Update: The Argentine Economy

 The official currency of Argentina is the Argentine Peso ($).
 However, it's common to use US dollars in tourist areas, and most hotels and restaurants used to dealing with international travellers will accept them.

 Argentina currently has a black market (known as the 'blue' market) for foreign currency, so travelling with and spending US dollars in cash is recommended for most Patagonian travel.
 This is an accepted way of life and locals are generally well versed in the blue and official exchange rates.
 Most establishments in Patagonia (cafes, bars, restaurants and tour operators) will accept US dollars in cash at a slightly better rate than when using credit cards, but the actual exchange rates will vary greatly.
-You may save anywhere from 5-50% over the official exchange rate.
+You may save from 10-20% over the official exchange rate (subject to change).
 Always ask what the exchange rate is before purchasing.

 Foreign currency is not generally accepted or legal tender in the rest of Argentina so carry pesos for paying taxis, museums, supermarkets and so on, or use a credit or debit card.